 - Define collaboration arrangement

-- Set business goals and define scope of relationship
+- Set business goals and define the scope of the relationship

 - Assign roles, responsibilities, checkpoints, and escalation procedures